-However, with the proper care and attention, learning how to care for an orchid is actually not that hard.
-In fact, if you keep an orchid healthy in the right conditions, it will continue to rebloom and look beautiful.
-So before you give up on your precious orchid, here are five tips on how to care for an orchid and make it thrive all year long.
+Luckily, with the proper care and attention, learning how to care for an orchid is not that hard at all.
+In fact, if you keep an orchid healthy in the right conditions, it will continue to rebloom and look stunning.
+So before you give up on your precious orchid, follow these five tips on how to care for an orchid and make it thrive all year long.

 How to care for an orchid

 1. Water moderately — Most orchids don’t need much watering and will only require water once a week.
 Don’t pour water directly onto the plant but into the roots underneath the leaves.
 Avoid overwatering, as this is will lead to root rot, which will cause the plant to die.
 In addition, use pots with drainage holes to allow excess water to run out of the pot, with a saucer or drip tray underneath to catch it.